Chott el Djerid: Fauna

 Relict populations of the West African crocodile persisted in the Chott el Djerid until the early 20th century.
 Pink flamingos have been known to use the shores of the lake as nesting sites in springtime.

 Namesakes

-Chott el Djerid is the namesake of the Jerid Lacuna an endorheic hydrocarbon lake on the Saturnian moon Titan.
+Chott el Djerid is the namesake of the Jerid Lacuna, an endorheic hydrocarbon lake on the Saturnian moon Titan.
 That lake is located at 66.7°N and 221°W and contains liquid methane and ethane instead of water.

 Flooding project

 There has been a growing interest in permanently connecting the Chott el Djerid to the Mediterranean to create a Sahara Sea since the mid 2010s with the creation of the association Cooperation Road which in 2018 obtained the approval of the Tunisian government.

 A similar project was also considered in the 19th and 20th century by France in French Tunisia.

 In popular culture

 Chott el Djerid was used as a filming location for the Star Wars series, among others.
-It was also described in Jules Verne's last novel, Invasion of the Sea.

-According to a legend, it was there that the Greek goddess Athena was born.
+According to a legend, it was where the Greek goddess Athena was born.

+It was described in Jules Verne's last novel, Invasion of the Sea.

 The lake is the setting of Frank Heller's book The Thousand and Second Night, An Arabesque.

+The book In The Desert by the German novelist Karl May begins near the lake and describes a dangerous crossing attempt.